I have a long-standing research interest in understanding the reconfigurations of public life. This includes work on:

 - Changing Cities: including urban politics and transnational mobilization, the urbanization of responsibility, alternative urbanisms, and the geographies of contentious public action.

 - Learning from South Africa: including popular culture, media and cultural policy, environmental and urban politics, and southern urbanism.

-Long ago, my doctoral thesis explored understandings of the politics of representation in postcolonial theory and poststructuralism, and looked at nineteenth-century public discourses about African geography as an example of ‘white writing‘.
+Long ago, my doctoral thesis, Impure and Worldly Geography, explored understandings of the politics of representation in postcolonial theory and poststructuralism, and looked at nineteenth-century public discourses about African geography as an example of ‘white writing‘.

 Since then, my research has included further work on the textual-institutional geographies of colonial and postcolonial public spheres, including research on the construction of transnational literary publics around the Heinemann African Writers Series; research examining relationships between social movements, media and democratization in South Africa since the end of apartheid; and critical engagements with the conceptualization of ‘neoliberalism’ and other key concepts in and around human geography.